Annapurna Base Camp Trek Distance: How Far Is ABC Really?

 Yes, with preparation.
 The daily distances (8 to 15 km) are manageable for anyone who walks regularly.
 The challenge is doing it for ten consecutive days on mountain trails with a daypack.
 If you can walk 12 kilometres on hilly terrain at home without excessive fatigue, and you can do it three days in a row, you have enough fitness for ABC.

-The Poon Hill section (Days 1-3) serves as a built-in fitness test.
+The Poon Hill section (Days 1-3) works as a built-in fitness test.
 If you handle the stone steps to Ghorepani and the descent to Tadapani comfortably, the rest of the trek will be fine.
 If Ghorepani breaks you, you can bail out at Chhomrong and still have had a fantastic three-day trek.

 What Are the Trail Conditions Like?